-Parents of a child whose fifth birthday falls between 1 September 2024 and 31 March 2025 may request that their child is not admitted until later in the school year 2024/25 (no later than the term [using three term year] after the child's fifth birthday, when s/he reaches compulsory school age).
+Parents of a child whose fifth birthday falls between 1 September 2025 and 31 March 2026 may request that their child is not admitted until later in the school year 2025/26 (no later than the term [using three term year] after the child's fifth birthday, when s/he reaches compulsory school age).
 The school will hold any deferred place for the child, although in the majority of cases, we find that children benefit from starting at the beginning of the school year, rather than part way through it.

-For children whose fifth birthday falls between 1 April 2025 and 31 August 2025 (summer-born children), parents who do not wish them to start school in school year 2024-25, but to be admitted to the Reception Year in September 2025, should proceed as follows.
-They should apply at the usual time for a place in September 2024 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2025.
+For children whose fifth birthday falls between 1 April 2026 and 31 August 2026 (summer-born children), parents who do not wish them to start school in school year 2025-26, but to be admitted to the Reception Year in September 2026, should proceed as follows.
+They should apply at the usual time for a place in September 2025 together with a written request that the child is admitted outside his or her normal age group to the Reception year in September 2026.
 NB parents would need to provide supporting reasons for seeking a place outside the normal age group and should discuss the position with the Headteacher as early as possible.
-If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2025) for a Reception place in September 2024 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2025 for a Year 1 place in September 2025.
-Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2024-25 Reception Year group.
+If their request is agreed, and this should be clear before the national offer day, their application for the normal age group may be withdrawn before any place is offered and they should reapply in the normal way (no later than 15 January 2026) for a Reception place in September 2026.
+If their request is refused, the parents must decide whether to wait for any offer of a place in September 2025 (NB it will still be subject to the over-subscription criteria below) or to withdraw their application and apply in the second half of the summer term 2026 for a Year 1 place in September 2026.
+Parents should be aware that the Year 1 group may have no vacancies as it could be full with children transferring from the 2025-26 Reception Year group.